Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Limited automation and reporting

-Verdict: Basecamp is perfect for agencies that have been burned by over-complicated tools.
+Verdict: Basecamp is perfect for agencies burned by over-complicated tools.
 If you need something your whole team will actually use from day one — including clients — Basecamp delivers with minimal friction.

 8. Smartsheet — Best for Data-Heavy Project Tracking

-Smartsheet looks like a spreadsheet, works like a project management platform, and bridges the gap for agencies where clients or stakeholders insist on working in Excel-like formats.
-It's a strong choice for agencies doing complex capacity planning, budget tracking, or large-scale campaign management with lots of moving data.
+Smartsheet looks like a spreadsheet, operates like a project management platform, and bridges the gap for agencies where clients or stakeholders insist on Excel-like formats.
+It's a strong choice for agencies doing complex capacity planning, budget tracking, or large campaign management with lots of moving data.

-Here's the deal: Smartsheet is probably overkill for a 6-person creative agency, but for a 50-person agency managing $2M+ in campaign budgets across multiple clients?
-It starts making a lot of sense.
-If your project manager has strong spreadsheet instincts, Smartsheet will feel like a genuine superpower.
+Here's the deal: Smartsheet is probably overkill for a 6-person creative shop, but for a 50-person agency managing $2M+ in campaign budgets across multiple clients?
+It starts making real sense.
+If your project manager has strong spreadsheet instincts, Smartsheet will feel like genuine superpowers.

 Key Features